Back to blog

 Going through endless results manually is a tough task.
 With automation, you can extract data like titles, authors, and citations from each result on a Google Scholar page in seconds.

-In this tutorial, you’ll learn how to collect data from Google Scholar with Oxylabs Google Scholar API (part of SERP Scraper API) and Python.
+In this tutorial, you’ll learn how to collect data from Google Scholar with Oxylabs Google Scholar API and Python.

 Get a free trial

-Claim a 7-day free trial to test our SERP Scraper API for your use case.
+Claim a 7-day free trial to test our Web Scraper API for any use case.

 • 5K requests